-Often at this time of year, there seems to be a natural urge or desire to look into our health.
-This is usually prompted by the change of season as the environment around us comes out of the cold stagnancy of winter, we realize that somehow, instinctively, we do not seem to have what it takes to keep up with the change.
-Rather than feeling well given the change into spring, we are lagging behind, or perhaps just not feeling optimal.
-As always, the change of seasons will be a tricky time for most of us.
-If we have not been taking care of ourselves in winter by slowing down as nature would have liked us to, then the transition would be more challenging.
+At this time of year there seems to be a natural urge to look into our health.
+This is usually prompted by the change of season as the environment around us comes out of the cold stagnancy of winter and we realize that somehow, instinctively, we do not seem to have what it takes to keep up with the change.
+Rather than feeling well, given the change into spring, we are lagging behind, or perhaps just not feeling optimal.
+As always, the change of season will be a tricky time for most of us.
+If we were not taking care of ourselves in winter, by slowing down as nature would have liked us to, then the transition will be more challenging.

-It is against this background that the popular culture would have us believe that it is time for a cleanse, a fast or a detox so as to rid the body of the offending toxins and free up the life force that has been buried deep inside, awaiting to emerge.
-While in theory the concept of a detox sounds reasonable given all the toxins that we are exposed to in this day and age, in reality this common approach has many potential drawbacks and potential health hazards that one should be aware of.
+We are told that this is the time for a cleanse, a fast or a detox to free up the life force that has been buried deep inside, waiting to emerge.
+While in theory the concept of a detox sounds reasonable given all the toxins that we are exposed to in this day and age, in reality this common approach has many potential drawbacks and health hazards that we should be aware of.
 By nature, a cleanse is designed to give us a quick fix!
-As with everything else, there is time and place for this too, but an educated approach is the best.
+As with everything else, there is a time and place for this too, but an educated approach is the best.

 Detoxes and Cleanses Should be Customized For Each Person

-As most of you would be aware by now and having worked with me for some time, medicine has to be individualized and tailored to the unique needs and circumstances of the person.
-Any approach that goes against this basic principle, could potentially pose serious health hazards.
-When it comes to detoxing, often people embark on a regimen that they might have come across on the internet, or through a friend or at a health food store.
+As most of you would be aware by now and having worked with me for some time, medicine has to be tailored to the unique needs and circumstances of the individual.
+Any approach that goes against this basic principle could pose serious health hazards.
+When it comes to detoxing, people often embark on a regimen that they might have come across on the internet, or through a friend, or at a health food store.
 On the surface, it all sounds natural and holistic; what could possibly go wrong?
 A lot!

-It is true that often after a cleanse, a fast or a detox, one might feel generally lighter and possibly more energetic in best case scenario.
-However, this comes at the expense of one’s life force.
+It is true that after a cleanse, a fast or a detox you might feel generally lighter and possibly more energetic.
+This, however, comes at the expense of the life force.
 Every round of detox will deplete the body a little in the hope of better health afterwards.
 It takes energy for the body to go through a detox.
-On top of the energetic toll that a detox can take on the body, people are embarking on this type of adventure while carrying on full time work, family life and the general fast pace of modern life.
-Moreover, many of modern detox programs that have been conveniently packaged for us into a kit, tend to run for up to a month or two.
-The shorter ones that go up to 10-14 days are more reasonable except that they tend to use stronger natural herbs and remedies to make up for their shorter span.
+On top of the energetic toll that a detox can take on the body, people are embarking on the adventure while carrying on full time work, family life and the general fast pace of modern life.
+Moreover, many of modern detox programs that have been conveniently packaged for us into a kit tend to run for up to a month or two.
+The shorter ones, for 10-14 days, are more reasonable except that they tend to use stronger natural herbs and remedies to make up for their shorter span.

 Detox and Cleanse Tips

-Often, the first round of a cleanse can make one feel really good and result in a state of high.
-One would then want to repeat the same in the hopes of feeling even better and stronger, except that it will often be an elusive mirage.
+The first round of a cleanse can often make you feel really good.
+You would then want to repeat the same in the hope of feeling even better and stronger, except that it will often be an elusive mirage.
 If you are having the urge to detox and feel lighter, you may consider some of the following general recommendations:

 - Know your constitution first and foremost.